Anisotropic spectral cut-off estimation under multiplicative measurement errors: Minimax theory

-Considering the rate in \cref{lem:upper:minimax} the natural question arises if whether exists an estimator based on the sample $Y_1, \dots, Y_n$ which has a sharper rate uniformly over $\mathbb D_{\bm c}^{\bm s}(L)$. \\ In the following paragraph we will show that such a scenario cannot occur.
+Considering the rate in Lemma \ref{lem:upper:minimax} the natural question arises if whether exists an estimator based on the sample $Y_1, \dots, Y_n$ which has a sharper rate uniformly over $\mathbb D_{\bm c}^{\bm s}(L)$.

+In the following paragraph we will show that such a scenario cannot occur.
 From this we deduce that our estimator $\widehat f_{k_n}$ is minimax-optimal over the ellipsoids $\mathbb D_{\bm c}^{\bm s}(L)$ for many classes of error densities.